yuckiymouse/behavioral_cloning/writeup_report.md

 My first step was to use a convolution neural network model similar introduced in this paper (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia.
 I thought this model might be appropriate because this model was developped especially for self-driving car and which doesn't need to detect lines etc. Those conditions are the same as in this project.
 We don't need to detect lines this time.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (70 % for training and 30 % for validation).
 With this model, it was very low loss such as 0.00  from the first epoch.
 Validation loss was also lower but it didn't keep decreasing.
 So I set the number of epochs as 2.
 Smaller epochs avoid overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track and it couldn't come back to the load.
 So to improve the driving behavior in these cases, I collected the data